mnr/writing-wip/kwak-anthology.md

 Araci saw Lupe’s search.
 It started with Dakota’s resume.
 It jumped to her previous ransomware employer.
 A hop over to corporate relationships produced an organization tree.
 On the tree, the ransomware company was highlighted, as was the line leading up the tree to the parent, then down a branch - which led to Hestia.

 “Dakota was reverse-engineering intellectual property belonging to a sibling of her previous employer,” Lupe pointed out.
-“Whether she knew it, she violated some non-compete agreement, and was messing around with an ethically flexible sister company.
+“Whether she knew it, she was messing around with a relative of a ransomware company - a company with flexible ethics, and a company that knew where to find her.
 Farj might not have pulled the trigger, but he knew people that would.”

 “For that, I’m buying tonight’s drinks,” said Araci.
 “It fits.
 All that’s left to do is mountains of paperwork, but I think you’re on-target.”

-He put three peanuts in his pocket for Rifkin.

 // -----

-Rifkin had lived with Araci for almost a week and was near to finished training him.
-Training Araci, that is.
-The bird had convinced him to leave the cage open (Parrots, when unhappy, can be louder than a shotgun blast) and taught him snacks were part of the daily routine.
-Carrots were acceptable, but only half of each carrot went inside of Rifkin.
-The other half went on the floor, table, chair, desk, floor, behind the chair, countertop, and again, the floor.

-Araci was helping the robot vacuum clean smashed carrot when his visor announced a call.
+At home, Araci was helping the robot vacuum when his visor announced a call.
 It was from someone using a privacy puppet.

 “Hello Robin,” answered Araci.
 “Is there something new you’d like to discuss?”

 “This isn’t Robin,” said the puppet.
 “I want to help you review your assumptions about Dakota Williams and Robin Lopez.”

+"That a rather ominous threat."
 Whoever was driving this animation had access to luxurious bandwidth.
 Robin’s puppet had been featureless.
 In comparison, this was a middle-age woman with astonishing detail in her face and hair.
 She dressed conservatively, but in current fashion.
 Sometimes puppets only rendered from the waist up; this was a full-body complete with sensible shoes.

 “I don’t suppose you’d like to share your contact information?” asked Araci, knowing the anonymous caller would not do so.

 She laughed, then leaned against the table. *How do they know there is a table?* thought Araci.

-“I’m an associate of Hestia.
-You’ve sent them a summons, and I’ve got some alternatives for you to consider.”
+“I’m an associate of Hestia - from Montevideo - a former employer of Dakota Williams.
+You’ve sent Hestia a summons, and I’ve got some alternatives for you to consider.”

 “I’m not willing to discuss this with an anonymous caller.
 There are legal channels Hestia should be following.”

 “Hestia lawyers are preparing a response.
 Before that happens, I’m going to help you get back on the right track.”

 “Well, I’ve got a lot of important things to do today.”
-Araci considered the pile of carrot droppings.
+Araci considered the vacuum cleaner.
 “But I’m always interested in a mystery.
 Is this going to cost me?”

 The woman chuckled.
 “No cost,” she said.
 “You need to consider the meal Dakota was playing with.
 Unfortunately, there isn’t enough of it left for you to examine.
 If you don’t already know, it was from WorldFood and you can’t buy them.
 In fact, you can’t even steal them anymore.
-Even if you could obtain one, you would have to hire some high-powered electrical engineers and some equally high-powered food engineers, then do months of research to figure out what’s unusual about it.”
+They hurridly pulled them out of testing.
+If you could obtain one, you would have to hire some high-powered electrical engineers and some equally high-powered food engineers, then do months of research to figure out what’s unusual about it.”

 The woman produced a meal kit from... somewhere.
 It was a virtual sleight-of-hand, if such a thing could exist.

-“Fortunately, we’ve done this.
-And we’d like someone to slow down WorldFood’s progress.
-Since they are responsible for Dakota’s death, you would be the likely government entity to do the slowing.
-And best of all, you have good reason to do so.
-It’s not just for us.”
+“Fortunately, our mutual corporate parent has done this.
+And they’d like to slow down WorldFood’s progress.
+Since WorldFood is responsible for Dakota’s death, we'd like you to pursue a murder charge against them.
+You could drop the summons to Hestia as well."

 Araci sent the robot off to the kitchen.
-Rifkin followed it, possibly hoping it had access to the snack drawer.
-It didn’t, but the two noisy entities were now behind a door Araci could close.

 “You’re making a lot of claims, and you tell me I don’t have the wattage to check your work.
 I’ll state the obvious; why should I trust you?”

 “Because we’ve sent you one of the kits.
 When you get it, you’ll be able to prove what I’m about to show you.”
 She held the meal in front of Araci.
 It doubled in size, then became transparent.
 It was a starburst pattern of food cavities, channels, pumps, valves, and electronics.
 A chip throbbed with a blue outline.